-Additionally, when deciding on a course of action, you should assess whether the page receives organic traffic, and, importantly, quality backlinks.
+When deciding on a course of action, you should assess whether the page receives organic traffic, and, importantly, quality backlinks.
 Serving a 404 will mean that any link equity that page earned is lost.
-With backlinks arguably the most important SEO factor, you ought to be doing whatever you can to keep quality backlinks pointing at your site.
+With backlinks one of the most important SEO ranking factors, you ought to be doing whatever you can to keep quality backlinks pointing at your site.

 So, what’s the approach if you have a product that’s never coming back, but the page has backlinks?
 You don’t necessarily want to keep the page live, but you do want to preserve its value.

-If a product page is valuable, in that it receives organic traffic and has quality backlinks pointing towards it, a 301 redirect should be considered in order to preserve the page’s link equity.
+If a product page is valuable – so it receives organic traffic and/or has quality backlinks pointing towards it – a 301 redirect should be considered in order to preserve the page’s link equity.

 If this is the case, then a 301 redirect should point towards the most relevant page.
 Avoid redirecting to a page that’s likely to be removed in future, such as another product page; as this will lead to redirect chains, which ideally you want to avoid.
 It may make the most sense to redirect your discontinued product to the subcategory page it originally came from, which is less likely to be removed in future.

-With UX in mind, consider that redirecting a user without any explanation would be pretty annoying.
+With UX in mind, you have to consider that redirecting a user without any explanation might be pretty annoying.
 Ideally, use a dynamically generated message to explain that the item’s out of stock, but that the items on this new page may be of interest.

 In the case of discontinued products, this will very much be relevant to your specific business and customers.
 Even if the product is gone, people may still want to know about it in future, for example, to read up on its specifications or manuals.
 If you redirect the page elsewhere, users who may be interested in this useful content will lose access to it.